Defending Against Sexual Allegations - It Isn’t Easy

 - People who suffer from depression, schizophrenia, or other mental conditions may have a distorted sense of self, of pleasure, or of what constitutes a real person.
 If diagnosed with a mental illness, the court may order treatment instead of incarceration.

 If you've been arrested or are under investigation for a sex crime, it's important to remember that the police will not tell you everything they know or think.
 Don't make the mistake of thinking you can talk your way out of being charged or being arrested.
-Before you say anything to investigators, contact sex crimes defense attorneys at the office of The Meryhew Law Group today.
+Before you say anything to investigators, contact sex crimes defense attorney at the office of The Meryhew Law Group today.